hiddify/hiddify.com/docs/manager/index.md

 ---
-description: Welcome to the wiki page for the Hiddify project.
+description: Welcome to the wiki page for HiddifyManager
 title: Manager Docs
 comments: false
 weight: -2
 ---

+# All tutorials and videos
+In this page, we put categorized content of tutorials and documents.
+In addition to the fact that you can click on the links of each article to reach out the full explanations of them, there are some videos for these items on our [YouTube channel](https://www.youtube.com/@hiddify/videos), which you can watch by clicking on the images below.